innovationgarage/ProtoSwitchBoard/index.md

 [Our KickStarter Campaign (ended!)](https://www.kickstarter.com/projects/innovationgarage/make-100-protoswitchboard)

 # How can I make one?
 Head over to [github](https://github.com/innovationgarage/ProtoSwitchBoard) and download the design sketches and production guides.
+Also check out the series of videos about designing the PSB and the board on our [YouTube channel](https://www.youtube.com/playlist?list=PLY4o1mrRuBsQnnVYa_X7dxk9r05DX0oiS).
 Making your own requires a 3d printer and intermediate soldering skills.

 # Example project
 * [The Princess Ophelias Sister Alarm](https://innovationgarage.github.io/SisterAlarm)